Outside of the Foot Pain [Lateral Foot Pain]

 Sharp Shooting Pain under Pinky Toe [Causes & Best Treatment]

 Sharp Shooting Pain under Pinky Toe is almost always a compression of the nerves.
-This is usually due to swelling or repeated irritation caused by shoes!
+95% of the time this is due to repeated irritation caused by shoes!

 Sharp Shooting Pinky Toe Overview:

 - The presentation of sharp shooting pain under the pinky toe is usually due to irritation and inflammation of the toe leading to nerve entrapment and compression.

 - This is a nerve irritation condition called neuropraxia which can take anywhere from 10-20 days to get better.

 - Inflammation and irritation are usually caused by tight shoes, improper foot biomechanics, overuse syndrome and flat foot.

 - Neuropraxia – this is nerve irritation or light damage that can take numerous weeks to heal after the cause is corrected.

 - Swelling of the toe compressing the nerve.